WHAT IS THE IMPORTANCE OF EDUCATING GIRLS?

-With more than 60 million girls around the world not in school, One Girl is on a mission to educate 1 million of them.
+With more than 130 million girls around the world not in school, One Girl is on a mission to change this.

-One Girl gives girls in Sierra Leone and Uganda access to education, where up to 44% of girls are forced into marriage before they turn 18, teenage pregnancy is one of the most common reasons for dropping out of school, and more than 70% of people in Sierra Leone earn less than $2 a day.
+One Girl gives girls in Sierra Leone and Uganda access to education, where are girl is more likely to be married than she is to finish high school, teenage pregnancy is one of the most common reasons for dropping out of school, and more than 70% of people in Sierra Leone earn less than $2 a day.

 But education changes everything.

-For every year a girl stays in school, her income can increase 10-20%, she's less likely to be sold into marriage, and more likely to have a smaller, healthier family.
+For every year a girl stays in school, her income can increase 10-20%, she'll get married when she chooses to, and more likely to have a smaller, healthier family.
 The longer a girl is educated, the greater the benefits.

 Please head to the One Girl website to learn more.